Skip to main content

 Challenges of hiring in Costa Rica

-• Costa Rica has seen gradual economic development in this past century.
-Despite advancement, income inequality persists as a leading challenge, allowing wide variations in access to national services.
+Costa Rica has seen gradual economic development in this past century.
+Despite advancement, income inequality is a leading challenge, allowing wide variations in access to national services.

-• Representing nearly half of all Costa Rican exports and imports, the United States is Costa Rica’s most substantial trading partner.
-To an exceedingly large extent, Costa Rica is financially dependent on the United States, in terms of foreign direct investment, commerce, and banking.
+Representing nearly half of all Costa Rican exports and imports, the United States is Costa Rica’s most substantial trading partner.
+To an exceedingly large extent, Costa Rica is financially dependent on the United States regarding foreign direct investment, commerce, and banking.

 Cultural nuances and must-knows of doing business in Costa Rica

-• Patience is required when interacting with public institutions, as high levels of bureaucracy can lead to many steps to complete official processes.
-Be thorough and diligent to evade complications and delays.
+Patience is required when interacting with public institutions, as high levels of bureaucracy can lead to many steps to complete official processes.
+Be thorough and diligent in evading complications and delays.

-• When doing business in Costa Rica be prepared to take time in establishing relationships with colleagues before concluding negotiations or business dealings.
+When doing business in Costa Rica, be prepared to take time to establish relationships with colleagues before concluding negotiations or business dealings.
 Costa Ricans prefer forming interpersonal relationships before engaging in business.

 • The employment contract is required to have the following information: